awsdocs/amazon-kendra-developer-guide/doc_source/data-source-database.md

 Before you create a database data source, you need to create an index and create custom fields in the index for the data from the database\.
 For more information, see [Creating an index](create-index.md) and [Mapping data source fields](field-mapping.md)\.

-To use a database data source, you need to identify the following:
+To use a database data source, you need to specify the following in the [DatabaseConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_DatabaseConfiguration.html) object:
 + Connection information such as credentials for the database stored in AWS Secrets Manager, the host name, port, and name of the data table that contains the document data\.
 For PostgreSQL, the data table must be a public table\.
 + Column information such as the names of the columns in the data table that contain the document data and document ID, one to five columns to detect if a document has changed, and optional data table columns that map to custom index fields\.
 You can map any of the Amazon Kendra reserved field names to a table column\.
++ Database engine type information such as whether you use Amazon RDS for MySQL or another type\.
 + Optionally, VPC information to connect to the database server\.
 For more information about using a VPC, see [Configuring Amazon Kendra to use a VPC](https://docs.aws.amazon.com/kendra/latest/dg/vpc-configuration.html)\.
 If you are using a database data source with a VPC, you must provide the subnet ID and the security group ID\.
 You must only use a private subnet\.
 If your RDS instance is in a public subnet in your VPC, you can create a private subnet that has outbound access to a NAT gateway in the public subnet\.
 The subnets provided in the VPC configuration must be in either US West \(Oregon\), US East \(N\.
 Virginia\), EU \(Ireland\)\.

 The database configuration provides the information required to connect to your database server\.
 The host and port tell Amazon Kendra where to find the database server on the internet\.
 The database name and table name tell Amazon Kendra where to find the document data on the database server\.